WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Silicon/index.md

 ![Image of a silicon wafer with chips etched onto it, and a few of the finished chips with their plastic packaging and legs sitting on top](shutterstock_795763357_Cropped_Small.jpg)

-Silicon's ability to be both a conductor and an insulator, lies in it's atomic structure, which gives rise to a crystal lattice, in which every atom is connected to four other silicon atoms, creating what's known as a face-centered-diamond-cubic, which basically means that it creates a cube with a diamond structure in the middle:
+Silicon's ability to be both a conductor and an insulator, lies in it's atomic structure, which gives rise to a crystal lattice, in which every atom is connected to four other silicon atoms, creating what's known as a _face-centered-diamond-cubic_, which basically means that it creates a cube with a diamond structure in the middle:

 [![Silicon-unit-cell-3D-balls](https://upload.wikimedia.org/wikipedia/commons/f/f1/Silicon-unit-cell-3D-balls.png)](https://commons.wikimedia.org/wiki/File:Silicon-unit-cell-3D-balls.png)